A Conversation for Benjamin Britten's War Requiem

 Why no mention of other Twentieth-Century requiems?

-paulh, not fond of Lord Mudpants Started conversation Nov 22, 2004
+paulh, hiding under my bed Started conversation Nov 22, 2004

 I heard Britten's "War Requiem" on the radio one time, and disliked it immensely.
 My comments are not about Britten's work, therefore, but about this comment in your article:

 " Probably the best-known are the Requiems of Palestrina, Victoria, Mozart (written on his deathbed and unfinished), Cherubini, Gossec, Schumann, Dvorák, Bruckner, Verdi, Berlioz and Fauré."

 I doubt that one person in 100 has even heard of Victoria, Gossec, and (even) Cherubini, let alone heard any of their music.
 (Although I have sung liturgical and secular music by Victoria, I didn't know he had even written any Requiems.)
 Thus, to say that their Requiems are among the better-known examples of the genre implies that it isn't a very robust genre.
 Mozart, Verdi, and Faure (and possibly Berlioz) are the heavy-hitters in Requiem-land.

 However, it may be that future surveys of the Requiem will include some Twentieth-Century contributions such as those by Durufle and John Rutter (though some of Rutter's work is in English, and borrowed from the "Book of Common Prayer").

 I believe that Michael Haydn (one of Franz Joseph Haydn's younger brothers) also wrote a Requiem, which (according to some scholars) Mozart was familiar with, and was influenced by.